 Erev Yom Kippur with Hadar

-In ancient times, the day before Yom Kippur was a mini-holiday in its own right, known as Ma'al (derived from the Aramaic word for “erev”).
-This was an important day in which people asked each other for forgiveness.
-It is mentioned in the Talmud numerous times, and until recently, Jewish communities in Algeria, Tunisia and Libya, continued to refer to Erev Yom Kippur by this name.
+In ancient times, Erev Yom Kippur was a mini-holiday in its own right, known as Ma'al - derived from the Aramaic word for “erev”.
+This was an important day when people asked each other for forgiveness.
+It is found in the Talmud numerous times, including a poignant story about the great sage Rav asking Rabbi Hanina for forgiveness on Erev Yom Kippur 13 times (Yoma 87b).
+Jewish communities in Algeria, Tunisia and Libya, continued to refer to Erev Yom Kippur by this name until recently.

 Rabbi Elie Kaunfer